-Due to these effects, we do not show any fit functions in Fig. 2, which applies to the level number m=0, and in Figs. 4 and 5 we show the decay rate for the largest level number m=5720 which is not problematic as can be seen in Fig. 3.
-Furthermore in Figs. 6 and 7, we only show data points for m>100.
+Due to these effects, we do not show any fit functions in Figure 2, which applies to the level number m = 0, and in Figures 4 and 5 we show the decay rate for the largest level number m = 5720 which is not problematic as can be seen in Figure 3.
+Furthermore in Figures 6 and 7, we only show data points for m > 100.

-C Initial state with negative temperature
+Appendix C: Initial state with negative temperature

-In Fig. 15 we present the results for qubit relaxation in the regime of negative temperature (initial state is above the half of energy band width).
-Here the dynamical temperature of the initial state is $T=1/\beta; \beta=-0.5424$.
-We see that the relaxation is practically the same as for the initial state with positive temperature at $\beta=0.5443=1/T$.
-This effect is due to symmetry between negative (positive derivative of the density of states) and positive energies (negative derivative of the density of states).
-The former correspond to positive and the latter to negative temperatures as can also be seen in the bottom panels of Fig. 1.
+In Figure C.1, we present the results for qubit relaxation in the regime of negative temperature (initial state is above the half of energy band width).
+Here the dynamical temperature of the initial state is $T = 1/\beta$ ; $\beta = -0.5424$ .
+We see that the relaxation is practically the same as for the initial state with positive temperature at $\beta = 0.5443 = 1/T$ .
+This effect is due to symmetry between negative (positive derivative of the DOS) and positive